- Kohechi route

-Day 2 – Totsukawa Onsen to Miura Guchi, 21.2km
+- Day 2 – Totsukawa Onsen to Miura Guchi, 21.2km

-Accommodation: Minshuku Mandokoro apartment, ¥5000 no meals
+- Accommodation: Minshuku Mandokoro apartment, ¥5000 no meals

 Just before bed I was out admiring the stars and satellite-spotting with Kakizoe-san who said he’d never seen one before.
-There’s no light pollution here in this tiny village in a valley surrounded by mountains and it feels like we’re a million miles away from anywhere!
+There’s no light pollution here in the mountains and it feels like we’re a million miles away from anywhere!